ElenaV-dev/Fitness-Project/README.md

 - Management of fitness-related data
 - Interaction with PostgreSQL database through Hibernate/JPA
 - Server-side HTML rendering with Thymeleaf
+- Internationalization with English and Russian language support
 - Logging application events and errors with Log4j2
 - Unit and integration-oriented testing with JUnit and Mockito